lloyd99901/RapidMessageCast/README.md

 </p>

 # RapidMessageCast
-RapidMessageCast is a messaging tool designed to help with rapid communication to computers across a network, particularly in emergency scenarios.
-Leveraging the native msg.exe utility found in the System32 directory of Windows operating systems, RapidMessageCast enables users to send messages to multiple computers simultaneously, ensuring swift dissemination of critical information.
+RapidMessageCast is a messaging tool designed to help with rapid communication to computers across a network.
+Leveraging the native msg.exe utility found in the System32 directory of Windows operating systems, RapidMessageCast enables users to send messages to multiple computers simultaneously, ensuring swift dissemination of critical information, like in emergency scenarios.

 > **DEVELOPMENT NOTE**
 >